DariusDJohnson/siem/README.md

 </p>
 <p>
 9.)
 Open Windows Powershell ISE and run a script that runs perpetuality.
 Essentially looking through the event log that we were looking at earlier and logs all the failed events to login into the "honeypot" VM, recording IP addresses, longitude, latitude, etc. Once this data starts to be collected, it creates a new log file.
 (C:\Windows\Programdata\failed_RDP.log).
 Whenever there’s a failed log on in the event viewer we will see a purple output (look at image of Windows Powershell ISE).
 Basically what’s happening is it looks through these failed logs, send them to created log file.
 We're going to use this to train our Log Analytics Workspace.
-P.S. ipgeolocation.io which offers FREE IP lookup API and accurate IP location finder is what I used in the perpetual script to look up the IP addresses that are connected to our failed log events.
+P.S. ipgeolocation.io which offers FREE IP lookup API and accurate IP location finder is what I used in the perpetual script to look up the IP addresses that are connected to our failed log events.You will need to createe your own account on ipgeolocation.io to get your own API key to run in the command script.
 </p>
 <br />